Want more? Click here for Introduction Q & A

 What Can I Expect to Gain from the Quick Guide?

-You will be able to hear when listening to a bassoonist what may be wrong with the player’s reed, bassoon, or tone production.
-This can be a blessing if you are working with your students or your own reeds where you can learn to quickly correct it, or a curse if you are listening to a bassoonist sitting next to you.
+When listening to a bassoonist, you will be able to hear what may be wrong with the player’s reed, bassoon, or tone production.
+This can be a blessing if you are working with your students or your own reeds where you can learn to quickly correct pitch or response problems.
+It can also be a curse if you are listening to a bassoonist sitting next to you.
 It is surprising how many bassoonists continue to play certain notes out of tune, even professional bassoonists on recordings or sound tracks.
 Within this publication the problems encountered with tuning are identified, with several solutions presented.
-Examples of problem notes that bassoonists complain about are low D, middle D, half-hole F#, E and fork Eb, Bb, etc. All these notes and others can be played consistently in tune using the adjustment methods and suggestions found within this publication.
+Examples of problem notes that bassoonists complain about are low D, middle D, half-hole F#, E and fork Eb, Bb, etc. All these notes and others can be played consistently in tune using the adjustment methods and suggestions found within the Quick Guide.

 The Break-in Process